Tasks

 - variables used for task

-variable), this key is unique across branches.
-This is a really major concept since this enables important optimization.Once the key has been computed, Terrabuild applies following decision tree to discover what to do with this task:
+variables), this key is unique across branches.
+This is a really major concept since this enables important build optimizations.Once the key has been computed, Terrabuild uses the target configuration and following decision tree to decide what to do:

 Condition | Description |